mikrono/tModLoaderWiki_kr_ko/ModPlayer.md

 This is where you reset any fields you add to your ModPlayer subclass to their default states.
 This is necessary in order to reset your fields if they are conditionally set by a tick update but the condition is no longer satisfied.

+### public virtual void UpdateDead()

+Similar to UpdateDead, except this is only called when the player is dead.
+If this is called, then ResetEffects will not be called.

 ### public virtual void SaveCustomData(BinaryWriter writer)

 Allows you to save custom data for this player.
 You are only able to save up to 64 KB of information (I don't imagine anyone will ever need more than that).